-Are you going to continue to tolerate those Bush and Federal Reserve dictates, or, do you prefer that our republic shall outlive the presently onrushing, world-wide, general monetary-financial collapse?
+Are you going to continue to tolerate those Bush and Federal Reserve dictates, or, do you prefer that our republic shall outlive the presently onrushing, worldwide, general monetary-financial collapse?

 Do not waste your own time, or your neighbor's, arguing that there is any way that the U.S. economy can continue to exist under a continuation of presently operating national and international monetary-financial policies.
 The entire system is now on the brink of a general breakdown crisis from which it could never recover in anything resembling its current form.
 Time has run out for debating that issue.
-The greatest worldwide financial crash in modern history is hanging, like rottenripe fruit, ready to drop from the tree at any moment, sooner or not much later.
-Either prepare to make the kind of changes which memory of President Franklin Roosevelt suggests, or be prepared to experience the virtual economic death of our own and many other nations, very soon.
+The greatest world-wide fi-